 Violating a protective order of any nature (civil or criminal) is a serious offense.

 Connecticut General Statutes §53a-223 and the three statutes that follow are quite similar in their language and approach to violations.
 A basic violation of a protective order is a Class D felony punishable by to up to five years in prison and/or a fine of up to $5,000.

 However, violation of a protective order, standing criminal protective order, or restraining order in Greenwich may be treated as a Class C felony if the violation includes the following type of conduct against another individual:

 The maximum penalties for a Class C felony are twice as high as those for a Class D felony— up to ten years in prison and/or a fine as high as $10,000.
 According to C.G.S. §53a-223c, violation of a civil protection order remains a Class D felony regardless of the circumstances.

-Consult with a Top Greenwich Protective Order Attorney
+Consult with a Greenwich Attorney About Protective Order Violations

 Greenwich protective order violations can be a great concern for those in domestic disputes.
 It may be difficult to understand and comply with the terms, and even an unintentional violation could provide grounds for severe penalties.
-For help avoiding violations or defending against allegations of domestic violence, reach out to a knowledgeable Greenwich Protective Order lawyer at Mark Sherman Law today.
+For help avoiding violations or defending against allegations of domestic violence, reach out to a knowledgeable attorney at Mark Sherman Law today.